Easy Homemade Recipes

 Note that blanched and unblanched ground almonds have slightly different tastes.
 The basic difference is that blanched almonds don't have their skin so they look lighter in color.
 Blanched almonds are used more in baking cakes because they are lighter in color.

-Traditionally, these Amaretto Cookies are made using unblanched almonds.
+Traditionally, these Almond Cookies are made using unblanched almonds.
 But the choice is really yours depending on your preference.
 If you want a really nutty taste, use unblanched almonds.
-With Amaretti Cookies you can use either blanched or unblanched ground almonds or almond flour.

 These soft Amaretti Cookies are made with a few simple ingredients, like: